consulo/consulo-dev.github.io/docs/tutorials/editor_basics/working_with_text.md

 The approach in this tutorial relies heavily on creating and registering actions.
 To review the fundamentals of creating and registering actions, refer to the [Actions Tutorial](/tutorials/action_system.md).

-Multiple examples are used from the [editor_basics](https://github.com/JetBrains/intellij-sdk-code-samples/tree/master/editor_basics) plugin code sample from the IntelliJ Platform SDK.
+Multiple examples are used from the [editor_basics](https://github.com/JetBrains/intellij-sdk-code-samples/tree/master/editor_basics) plugin code sample from the Consulo SDK.
-It may be helpful to open that project in an IntelliJ Platform-based IDE, build the project, run it, select some text in the editor, and invoke the **Editor Replace Text** menu item on the editor context menu.
+It may be helpful to open that project in an Consulo-based IDE, build the project, run it, select some text in the editor, and invoke the **Editor Replace Text** menu item on the editor context menu.

 ![Editor Basics Menu](img/basics.png){:width="600px"}